 The need for specialized uniforms in Nigeria is huge.
 In Lagos, there are over 500 schools and businesses with this need.
 There are also military and paramilitary groups with such a large demand.
 Sewing specialized uniforms for these groups will keep you busy for a while.

-Also you can take advantage of the COVID-19 pandemic and start a face mask sewing business.
+Also, you can take advantage of the COVID-19 pandemic and start a face mask sewing business.
 The demand for N95 Masks is so high that manufacturers cannot keep up with demand.
 Many countries have endorsed the use of fabric masks instead.
-You can supply hospitals and other businesses with high risk of exposure.
+You can supply hospitals and other businesses with a high risk of exposure.

 10. Sell American Products to Family and Friends

 This is a great option as you can start on a small scale and then expand as your friends begin to refer you.
 At Heroshe, we help small business owners buy their inventory in America.
 We never mark up prices.
 You can get American products delivered to your home and then resell to family and friends.
 If you would like to get started, watch our video on how the process works.
 Otherwise, you can sign up to get started.